abghorba/Stock-Emulator/README.md

 # Stock-Emulator
-A stock emulator which lets you create an account that starts with $10,000 and lets you invest in stocks.
+A stock trading application which lets you create an account that starts with $10,000 and lets you invest in stocks.
 You can get quotes on stocks, buy stocks, sell stocks, and view your history.

-<h2> Website </h2>
-www.stock-emulator.m4mvtr6c2m.us-west-1.elasticbeanstalk.com

 <h2> Video Demo </h2>
 https://youtu.be/qUNBqMoHP88